How can we better connect low-income families to their stimulus payments?

 What are we doing?

-In partnership with California Policy Lab (CPL), the California Department of Social Services (CDSS), and Code for America (CfA), we are designing and conducting three randomized evaluations to test methods of increasing take-up of the CTC and other economic impact payments among likely non-filers in California.
+In collaboration with California Policy Lab (CPL), the California Department of Social Services (CDSS), and Code for America (CfA), we are designing and conducting three randomized evaluations to test methods of increasing take-up of the CTC and other economic impact payments among likely non-filers in California.
 In Fall 2021, we tested the impact of messaging language and modality among approximately 430,000 low-income families who had not filed their taxes in 2018 or 2019.
 In Spring 2022, we evaluated the effect of targeted text messaging (relative to mass outreach), as well as different message content, among approximately 235,000 low-income families across California.
 A third round of outreach and an associated evaluation is planned for Fall 2023.

 What have we learned?